 The dissertation will have three parts: analytic, heuristic, and synthetic.1

-view of both philosophy and science, problems with reasoning concerning the proof of evolution, and problems with belief and
+point of view of both philosophy and science, problems with reasoning concerning the proof of evolution, and problems with

 The third, or synthetic, part of the dissertation will be the development of a philosophy course with reference to the

 views on evolution by Neo-Scholastic philosophers.4 Thirteen theses or propositions to be proved are listed below

 in three categories:

 1. Evolutionism is philosophically possible.

 6. Certainly, man is essentially different from other animals.

 7. Possibly, the human body has evolved.